VirgileDjimgou/VisionBridge-CV/README.md

 **Simulation mode (no camera or DLL needed):**
 Set `"VisionBridge:Simulation": true` in `appsettings.json` (or pass `--VisionBridge:Simulation=true`
 on the command line), then start `REST_API_NeuroC_Prep`.
-The API generates synthetic detection data — a red object moving on a simulated conveyor belt, cycling face/circle counts, and simulated bottle inspections alternating between cap-present (OK) and cap-missing (DEFECT) scenarios.
+The API generates synthetic detection data: a red object moving on a simulated conveyor belt, cycling face/circle counts, and simulated bottle inspections alternating between cap-present (OK) and cap-missing (DEFECT) scenarios.
 All endpoints work identically to the real camera mode.
 This is the easiest way to explore the project without any hardware.